aurelienbottazini/aurelienbottazini.github.io/_posts/2016-10-19-ruby-method-missing-in-javascript.md

 **All code is editable with live results.**

 I love Ruby and I love Ruby metaprogramming capabilities.
 One of the first metaprogramming tricks I discovered was Ruby's `method_missing` functionality.
-To sum it up it allows you to intercept calls to any method not implemented by your Ruby class.
+To sum it up, it allows you to intercept calls to any method not implemented—either directly inside your class or indirectly in the ancestor chain—by your Ruby class.

 **Thanks to es2015 Proxies, it is easy to do in JS.**